devashree-shukla/SwiftMacro/README.md

 ## What it does ?

-- Generate code at compile time
+- Generate code at compile time or pre processing stage
 - Checks types of inputs & outputs at compile time -> Provides TypeSafety
 - Validates syntax of inputs & output at compile time